nyu-pl-fa18/class11/README.md

 ### Accessibility Modifiers

-By default all members (i.e. fields and methods) of objects are accessible by all other objects.
-Information hiding can be realized by modifying the accessibility of class or object members using so-called *visibililty modifiers*.
+By default, all members (i.e. fields and methods) of objects are accessible by all other objects.
+Information hiding and encapsulation can be realized by modifying the accessibility of class or object members using so-called *accessibility modifiers*.

 For instance, suppose that we have an alternative implementation of our `Point` class where the two coordinates are mutable fields that